Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Introduction

-It is very well known that the number of simple modules for a finite-dimensional algebra over an algebraically closed field is finite.
+It is very well known that the number of simple modules for a finite-dimensional algebra is finite.
 However, often it is very difficult to classify such representations.
 In some important particular examples even dimensions of simple modules over finite-dimensional algebras are not known.